mixer/developer-docs/pages/02.reference/01.chat/04.events/02.ChatMessage/doc.md

 ```
 #### Censored Message

-A channel owner can configure their channel&#x27;s &lt;a href&#x3D;&quot;https://aka.ms/mixercatbot&quot; target&#x3D;&quot;_blank&quot;&gt;Catbot auto moderation&lt;/a&gt; settings so that unwanted chat messages are automatically dropped.
-If a message is sent and that message violates this filter, only channel moderators and the channel owner will receive that message, with the &#x60;censored&#x60; meta property set as shown below.
+A channel owner can configure their channel's [Catbot auto modaration](https://aka.ms/mixercatbot) settings so that unwanted chat messages are automatically dropped.
+If a message is sent and that message violates this filter, only channel moderators and the channel owner will receive that message, with the `censored` meta property set as shown below.
 Other users shall not receive the chat message.
 ```json
 {
   "channel": 12345,